What is an agile retrospective?

 Questions to ask:

-Because project team members are often distributed across different locations, attendance at regular agile retrospectives may prove difficult.
+Because project team members are often distributed across different locations, running a regular agile retrospectives may prove difficult.
 Using new tools and approaches other than the usual sticky notes and whiteboards become necessary.

-Clearly define the scope of the retrospective – eg. which team, which timeframe.
+Clearly define the scope of the retrospective – eg. which team, key focus areas, retro theme

 Discuss and populate each section of the agile retrospective template.

-Vote on the key areas you need to take action on.
+Vote on the key areas you need to discuss further.

 Identify actions for each priority idea.
 Assign responsibility and timeframes to a group or individual.

-Share the outcomes of the session, including the action plan, to relevant stakeholders.
+Share the outcomes of the retrospective, including the action plan, to relevant stakeholders.